conda-forge/dragon-ml-toolbox-feedstock/README.md

 Package license: MIT

-Summary: A collection of tools for data science and machine learning projects
+Summary: A collection of tools for data science and machine learning projects.

 Current build status
 ====================